 Frequently Asked Questions

 You can include your internship experience in your resume under the employment history section.
 An internship experience is considered professional experience and is thus appropriate to be mentioned under the work history section.
 Mention the job title, name and location of the company, and dates of the internship period.
-However, if you have extensive paid employment history, consider creating a separate section for internships.
+However, if you have an extensive paid employment history, consider creating a separate section for internships.

 If you are applying for an internship with no experience, consider using an appropriate resume format that focuses on your skills.
 This can be a functional or combination format.
 You can mention extracurricular activities such as freelance work, volunteer participation, or club participation.
 In such a resume, you must be creative and prioritize your skills in all sections, from the objective statement to experience.